quizoverflow/quizoverflow/README.md

 * Springboot

 ### quizoverflow profile [Eng]👋
-#### choi jinu / Soongsil Univ / Electrical Engineering IT convergence / Millitary leave
+#### choi jinu / Soongsil Univ / Electrical Engineering IT convergence / On millitary leave of absence

-- 🔭 I’m currently working on my home as a housekeeper.
-Actually i am a taking a four semester off from Soongsil Univ.
+- 🔭 I’m taking a four semester off from Soongsil Univ.
 (2024~2026 for millitary service 🚑)
 - 🌱 I’m currently learning /Android native / Server / Dart / etc..
 - 👯 I’m looking to collaborate on those who are interested in Mobile Application
 - 🤔 I’m looking for help with Anyone!!!🔥🔥